xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/git_conflict_resolve/Resolve-Git-conflict-2.png" width=70%>

-- Unfortunately, since Emma had pushed the code before Tom, so the version of code in Git was different from the version of code in Tom's local repository, and therefore, Git rejected Tom's  "push" action.
+- Unfortunately, since Emma had pushed the code before Tom, so the version of code in Git was different from the version of code in Tom's local repository, and therefore, Git rejected Tom's  push action.

 **Question: What should Tom do to push its change to the Git remote control?**